 2015 Alex Carpenter - Boston College

 As shown by the number of Olympians on the above list, the strength of competition in NCAA hockey has developed some of the top talent in the world.
 While the top US-born talent has long been culled from the NCAA, international players are now turning to the league as the best place to train, learn, and develop.
 At the 2002 Salt Lake City Olympics, just eight members of Team Canada had played in the NCAA.
-In contrast, every member of the US team in Sochi and 14 of the 21 Canadian skaters were current or former NCAA players.
+By 2014, every member of the US team in Sochi and 14 of the 21 Canadian skaters were current or former NCAA players.
+At the 2022 Beijing Olympics, all but one player from US and Canada were current or former NCAA players.

 An early strategy used by UMD’s coach Shannon Miller was to recruit top talent from outside the United States.
 The draw of a degree, combined with stellar training facilities and top-tier coaching, was an enticing one.
 At the 2006 Turin Olympics, there were 22 players with NCAA experience on rosters other than the US or Canada.
 Fifteen of those players had played at UMD.
 The other seven represented just five other schools